CityofSantaMonica/mds-provider/fake/README.md

                 Overrides the $MDS_BOUNDARY environment variable.

---provider      The name of the fake mobility as a service provider
+--close         The hour of the day (24-hr format) that provider stops operations.

---devices       The number of devices to model in the generated data
+                Overrides --start and --end.

---date_format   Format for datetime I/O. Options:
+--date_format   Format for datetime input (to this CLI) and output (files and stdout)
+                Options:
                     - 'unix' for Unix timestamps (default)
                     - 'iso8601' for ISO 8601 format
                     - '<python format string>' for custom formats, see https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior

---start         The earliest event in the generated data, in --date_format format
+--devices          The number of devices to model in the generated data

 --end              The latest event in the generated data, in --date_format format

+--inactivity       Describes the portion of the fleet that remains inactive; e.g.
+                   --inactivity=0.05 means 5 percent of the fleet remains inactive

 --open             The hour of the day (24-hr format) that provider begins operations.
                    Overrides --start and --end.

+--output           Path to a directory (in the container) to write the resulting data file(s)

+--propulsion_types A list of propulsion_types to use for the generated data

---close         The hour of the day (24-hr format) that provider stops operations.
+--provider         The name of the fake mobility as a service provider
-                Overrides --start and --end.

---inactivity    Describes the portion of the fleet that remains inactive; e.g.
-                --inactivity=0.05 means 5 percent of the fleet remains inactive

 --speed_mph        The average speed of devices in miles per hour.
                    Overridden by --speed_ms.

 --speed_ms         The average speed of devices in meters per second.
                    Overrides --speed_mph.

---output        Path to a directory (in the container) to write the resulting data file(s)
+--start            The earliest event in the generated data, in --date_format format

+--vehicle_types    A list of vehicle_types to use for the generated data
 ```

 ## Container Configuration